Yang Du

-Yang Du (杨度 (楊度, Yáng Dù); 15 January 1875 - 17 September 1931) was a Chinese politician.
+Yang Du (杨度 (楊度, Yáng Dù); 15 January 1875 – 17 September 1931) was a Chinese politician.

 Names

-His birth name was Yang Chengzan (楊承瓚).
-His style name was Xizi (皙子) and his art names was Hugong (虎公), Huchan (虎禪), Huchanshi (虎禪師), Hutoutuo (虎頭陀), and Shihu (釋虎).
+His birth name was Yang Chengzan.
+His style name was Xizi and his art names was Hugong, Huchan, Huchanshi, Hutoutuo, and Shihu.

 Biography

-Yang was born into a family of farming background in the village of Shitang (石塘村), in the town of Jiangyu (姜畬镇), Xiangtan in Hunan province.
-His grandfather, Yang Litang (楊禮堂), was a soldier of the Xiang Army.
-His father, Yang Yisheng (楊懿生), was a farmer.
+Yang was born into a family of farming background in the village of Shitang, in the town of Jiangyu, Xiangtan in Hunan province.
+His grandfather, Yang Litang, was a soldier of the Xiang Army.
+His father, Yang Yisheng, was a farmer.
 Yang was the elder of three children.
-His father died of illness when he was 10 years old, Yang was raised by his uncle, Yang Ruisheng (楊瑞生).
+His father died of illness when he was 10 years old, Yang was raised by his uncle, Yang Ruisheng.

-Yang studied under Wang Kaiyun (王闿運).
-His classmates such as: Xia Shoutian (夏壽田), Yang Rui (楊銳), Liu Guangdi (劉光第), Liu Kuiyi (劉揆一), and Qi Baishi (齊白石).
+Yang studied under Wang Kaiyun.
+His classmates such as: Xia Shoutian, Yang Rui, Liu Guangdi, Liu Kuiyi, and Qi Baishi.

-In 1902, Yang went to Japan, studying in Hongwen Academy (弘文學院).
+In 1902, Yang went to Japan, studying in Hongwen Academy.
 In 1904, Yang studied politics in Hosei University.

 In 1911, Yang served as the Director of the National Bureau of Statistics.
 In 1914, Yang became a senator in the senate.
 When Yuan Shikai died, Yang became a buddhist.

 In 1922, Yang joined the Kuomintang in Shanghai.
 In 1929, Yang joined the Chinese Communist Party.

 In September 1931, Yang died of illness in Shanghai.

 Personal life

-Yang had two sons with Huang Hua (黃華) and six with Xu Canleng (徐粲楞) (three sons and three daughters).
+Yang had two sons with Huang Hua and six with Xu Canleng (three sons and three daughters).